mauriciom75/node-red-contrib-wait-paths/README.md

 ![Alt text](example.jpg?raw=true "Optional Title")

 Wait parallel branches to continue flow.
 This node wait for any value in all defined variables in the configuration array of variables.
+Each variable in the array corresponds with an input path.
-It uses an internal array to store temporary values until all variables are inicialized with values. the variables must be/are stored under msg.paths["variable_name"].
+The variables in the input messages must be stored under msg.paths["variable_name"].
-When all variables are initialized with a value (through diferent arrived messages) then only one output message is sended, with all configured variables merged under msg.paths, and the temporary variables are deleted.
+When all variables are initialized with a value (through diferent arrived messages) then only one output message is sended, with all configured variables merged under msg.paths.
+This output message is based on the message that arrives from first variable/path defined in the configuration array.
-The key to store temporary varibles in includes the msg._msgid value, to prevent merge of flow instances for example between parallel http request-response execution flow instances.
+The node uses an internal array to store temporary values until all variables are inicialized with values.
+By default it uses msg._msgid to correlate variables of same flow execution instance, but optionally you can use the field msg.paths_correlationId with another identifier.
+This identificator serves to prevent merge of flow instances for example between parallel http request-response execution flow instances.
+This node includes a timeout configuration to prevent reserved memory forever if a message never arrives.

 Initial properties interface must be improved. warning!
 Pending validation of json argument in properties.